-Generally, the watermain shall cross above sewers with sufficient vertical separation to allow for proper bedding and structural support of the watermain, (150mm minimum).
+Whether the watermain crosses above or below the sewer, a minimum vertical distance of 0.5m between the outside edge of the watermain and the outside edge of the sewer must be provided.
+Generally, the watermain shall cross above sewers with sufficient vertical separation to allow for proper bedding and structural support of the watermain and sewer pipes.